chrisanthropic/slim-pickins-jekyll-theme/_posts/2019-04-09-March-Extractions-2.md

+---
+layout: post
-# Extracting DNA of the second 8 samples from the March 2019 Sampling
+title: Extracting DNA of the second 8 samples from the March 2019 Sampling
+---

 Using Qiagen DNeasy Blood & Tissue kit and modifications from modifications from Renshaw et. al